Jonesborough to hire new police investigator with state grant - NewsBreak

 Elk Avenue utilities relocation will be rescheduled

-ELIZABETHTON — The Tennessee Department of Transportation has informed the public that work has been temporarily delayed on a construction project on Elk Avenue between the Broad Street split to North Roan Street to relocate utilities.
-The relocation will require the closure of the eastbound lane on Elk Avenue...
+ELIZABETHTON — The Tennessee Department of Transportation has informed the public that work has been temporarily delayed a construction project on Elk Avenue between the Broad Street split to North Roan Street to relocate utilities.
+The relocation will require the closure of the eastbound lane on Elk Avenue in that block.

 WHSV